serai-dex/serai/docs/cryptography/FROST.md

 In order to support algorithms which require their nonces be represented across multiple generators, FROST supports providing a nonce's commitments across multiple generators.
-In order to ensure their correctness, [CP93's Discrete Log Equality Proof](https://chaum.com/wp-content/uploads/2021/12/Wallet_Databases.pdf) is used. `2 * (n - 1)` proofs are included, since FROST nonces are binomial.
+In order to ensure their correctness, an extended [CP93's Discrete Log Equality Proof](https://chaum.com/wp-content/uploads/2021/12/Wallet_Databases.pdf) is used.
+The extension is simply to transcript `n` generators, instead of just two, enabling proving for all of them at once.
+Since FROST nonces are binomial, two DLEq proofs are provided, one for each nonce component.
+In the future, a modified proof proving for both components simultaneously may be used.
-Each pair of proofs prove discrete log equality between the first pair of commitments and each sequential pair.
-In the future, a single pair of DLEq proofs, proving for all generators, may be provided.

 As some algorithms require multiple nonces, effectively including multiple Schnorr signatures within one signature, the library also supports providing